 - by telephone with a debit or credit card

 You can apply for most types of planning applications online using the national ePlanning portal.
 If you are not sure which form you need use the forms wizard to help identify the required form.

-Please note that some forms can be found on the ePlanning portal but can only be submitted by email.
+Please note that some forms on the ePlanning portal can only be submitted by email.
 These are:

 - Pre-application screening notice